-- Singapore employs a first-to-use rule for obtaining trade mark rights, meaning that the first person to use a mark in Singapore will generally have superior rights to a person who files a trade mark application at a later date.
+- Like Australia, Singapore employs a “first to use” rule for obtaining trade mark rights.
+This means that the first person to use a mark in Singapore will generally have superior rights to a person who files a trade mark application later.

 - Unregistered trade marks may in some cases be protected under common law in Singapore.
-However, a registered trade mark confers statutory protection that provides significant advantages in trade mark disputes.
+However, a registered trade mark provides statutory protection which offers significant advantages in trade mark disputes.

 - Trade mark registrations may be removed if they are not used over a period of five or more consecutive years after registration.